sheldonhull/sheldonhull.github.io/_posts/2019-02-07-sql-server-database-experimentation-assistance-how-to-run-a-capture.md

 toc: true
 typora-root-url: ..\assets\img
 typora-copy-images-to: ..\assets\img
+published:true
 ---
 Very basic look at the setup as I couldn't find much documentation on this when I last tried this out in 2018.
 Maybe it will help you get started a little more quickly.
 I've not had a chance to leverage the actual comparisons across a large workload.
 When I originally wrote up the basics on this last year I found my needs required more customized load testing approaches.

 # Adding The Feature